rahul-soshte/soroban-math/docs/design-decisions.md

 For example, provide a functionality so that the developer for a n-bit number is able to allocate x bits for integer part, and n - x bits for fraction part.
 ref: https://docs.rs/fixed/latest/fixed/

+## Bitwise Operation or Simple Multiplication / Division

+Bitwise Operations to do arithmetic are better or the arithmetic operations provided by the rust primitives are better?